caltechlibrary/t2t3_dataset_web_apps/presentation1.md

   - did we hard code the collection name in HTML?
   - did we hard code the collection name in JavaScript?

-# Part 2.2: Testing a new instance
+# Part 2.1: Testing a new instance

-1. Test our new instance
+- Test our new instance
-  a. what is broken?
+  - What is broken?
-  b.
-Did we catch all the places with hard coded collection names?
+  - Did we catch all the places with hard coded collection names?
-  c.
-What about behaviors?
+  - What about behaviors?
-2. Shutdown down and restart datasetd to debug YAML changes
+- Shutdown down and restart datasetd to debug YAML changes

 ~~~shell
 dataset recipes_api2.yaml